Let Blake Goodman Protect Your Home

 Do you own a home in Maui that is being foreclosed?
 Do you feel like you are all out of options?
-If so, you should consider calling our skilled foreclosure defense attorneys at the Law Offices of Blake Goodman PC to discuss how we can help you possibly save your property.
+If so, you should consider calling our skilled foreclosure defense attorneys at Blake Goodman, P.C. to discuss how we can help you possibly save your property.

 Our team of experts has experience with bankruptcy, debt resolution, and other means that have led to foreclosures across the country.
-Our experience in these areas make us knowledgeable in not only what causes foreclosures on homes, but also how we can help prevent foreclosures on behalf of the clients we serve.
+Our experience in these areas makes us knowledgeable in not only what causes foreclosures on homes, but also how we can help prevent foreclosures on behalf of the clients we serve.

 What Is a Foreclosure?

 A foreclosure is a legal proceeding in which a creditor – typically the mortgage lender – attempts to take control of your property with the intent to sell the property on a defaulted mortgage.
 In most cases, the lender forecloses on a property when a borrower fails to make their mortgage payments.

 Unfortunately, even if you give up the property, it doesn’t necessarily mean that you are rid of the debts that are related to your home.
 In Hawaii, the bank that you received your mortgage through can sometimes get a deficiency judgment.

 Can Bankruptcy Stop a Foreclosure?

 When a debtor files for bankruptcy, whether Chapter 7 or Chapter 13, the bankruptcy filing imposes an automatic stay.
 The automatic stay is one of the most powerful tools in bankruptcy because it stops almost all collection activities, including pending foreclosures.

-If you are looking to save the property, a Chapter 13 bankruptcy will allow you to pay off those missed payments over a three to five year period.
+If you are looking to save the property, a Chapter 13 bankruptcy will allow you to pay off those missed payments over a three to five-year period.
 In order to complete your Chapter 13 plan, you will need to be able to pay both your arrearage payment and your ongoing mortgage payments at the same time.

 If you are unsure of how you can possibly pay off your debt during a three to five-year period, then please get in touch with our firm to work with our talented foreclosure defense team.

 If you know that you will not able to get caught up within five years or you want to surrender the property, you may consider a Chapter 7 bankruptcy.
 Chapter 7 bankruptcy provides a short delay in a pending foreclosure.

 Does Foreclosure Impact Your Credit Score?

 If your home is foreclosed, the foreclosure will remain on your credit report for at least seven years.
 This will be damaging to your credit in the beginning, but you can eventually recover from this.
-Throughout the years, the Law Offices of Blake Goodman PC has worked with hundreds of bankruptcies and seen plenty of foreclosures.
+Throughout the years, Blake Goodman, PC has worked with hundreds of bankruptcies and seen plenty of foreclosures.